model-checking/kani/rmc-docs/src/install-guide.md

     --set=rust.deny-warnings=false
 ```

-**NOTE: If you skip the above, builds may take a long time as all of LLVM would need to be built from scratch.**
+**NOTE: If you skip the above (`llvm.download-ci-llvm=true` specifically), builds may take a long time as all of LLVM would need to be built from scratch.**

 Then build RMC: